Anne Brigman: Life

+Wild Flute Songs.
+It was not printed in her lifetime and has only recently become available.

 Brigman died at 80 on February 8, 1950, at her sister's El Monte, California, home.

 Photography

 Brigman's photographs frequently focused on the female nude, dramatically situated in natural landscapes or trees.
 Many of her photos were taken in the Sierra Nevada in carefully selected locations and featuring elaborately staged poses.
 Brigman often featured herself as the subject of her images, such as Soul of the Blasted Pine, for which she received the Birmingham Photographic Society's first silver medal.
 Many of her other photos used her sister as the nude model.
 After shooting the photographs, she would extensively touch up the negatives with paints, pencil, or superimposition.